StarCruiseStudios/KhaosTest/khaos-test/packages.md

 This package provides utilities that extend the functionality of the Kotlin language.

+# Package com.starcruisestudios.khaos.test.api

+This package provides the API for accessing the functionality of the Khaos Test framework.

 # Package com.starcruisestudios.khaos.test.exceptions

 This package provides Exception types for use in various test situations.